kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-1.md

 **note** The `id` will be different when you create yours

 ##### Create a new menu link item
-* You can make your own menu links.
+* You can make your own menu links

 `$ wp menu item add-custom primary Apple http://apple.com`